 (Windows should ask the first time you click one of the above links which program you would like to use the open it.
 Select Winamp and tick the box (always use this program)

 Q. What is the best way to listen to Pumpkin FM on a Mobile/ Tablet?

-Q. I need the stream URL / IP address for my Internet Radio
+Q. I need the stream URL / IP address and Port number for my Internet Radio

 A. You can use the following to manually program your Internet Radio

 Pumpkin FM One http://radio.pumpkinfm.stream:8090

 Pumpkin FM Encore http://radio.pumpkinfm.stream:8061

 Pumpkin FM Crime Central http://radio.pumpkinfm.stream:8130

 Pumpkin FM 1940s 1950s GB aacPlus stream http://radio.pumpkinfm.stream:8180

 Pumpkin FM 1940s Radio http://radio.pumpkinfm.stream:8126